The best Krakow things to do

 Suggested Krakow itinerary

-To pull together all there is to see and do in Krakow, here is a suggested Krakow itinerary to help you.
+To plan all there is to see and do in Krakow, here is a suggested Krakow itinerary.
 There’s also a map (above).
 We have split everything into a 4 day Krakow itinerary.
 Day 1 (blue), day 2 (green), day 3 (orange) and day 4 (red).

 1 day Krakow itinerary